aosabook/500lines/flow-shop/chapter.md

         results.append((idle_time, i))
 ```

-Next, we compute the list of ```size``` jobs that have the most idle time.
+Next, we compute the list of `size` jobs that have the most idle time.

 ```python
     # Take the <size> most idle jobs
     subset = [job_ind for (idle, job_ind) in reversed(sorted(results))][:size]
 ```

 Finally, we construct the neighbourhood by considering every permutation of the most idle jobs that we have identified.
-To obtain the permutations, we make use of the ```permutations``` function from the ```itertools``` package.
+To find the permutations, we make use of the `permutations` function from the `itertools` package.

 ```python
     # Enumerate the permutations of the idle jobs